SyncfusionExamples/how-to-create-react-accumulation-charts-of-syncfusion/README.md

 ## Project prerequisites

-Make sure that you have the latest versions of NodeJS and visual studio code in your machine before starting to work on this project.
+Make sure that you have the latest versions of NodeJS and Visual Studio Code in your machine before starting to work on this project.

 ### How to run this application?